-Premiere dates will be announced at a later time.
-Please note that shows picked up but not listed on the schedule below will debut later in the 2017-2018 season.
-They include new shows “For The People,” “The Fix,” “Schooled,” “Grand Hotel” and “Whiskey Cavalier” and renewed shows “Marvel’s Agents of S.H.I.E.L.D.,” “America’s Funniest Home Videos,” “American Idol,” “The Bachelor” and “The Bachelorette.”
+Most of the premiere dates will be announced at a later time.
+Please note that shows picked up but not listed on the schedule below will debut at other times in the 2019-2020 season.
+They include new shows “United We Fall,” “For Life,” “The Baker and the Beauty,” “Card Sharks,” “Don’t,” “Family Food Fight,” “Holey Moley,” “Press Your Luck” and renewed shows “Marvel’s Agents of S.H.I.E.L.D.,” “America’s Funniest Home Videos,” “American Idol,” “The Bachelor” and “The Bachelorette.”

 The following is an excerpt from an ABC press release:

 ABC FALL 2019 SCHEDULE

 8-10 p.m.
 “Dancing with the Stars”

 10-11 p.m.
 “The Good Doctor”

 9:30-10 p.m.
 “Black-ish”

 8-8:30 p.m.
 “The Goldbergs”

 9:30-10 p.m.
 “Modern Family”

 10-11 p.m.
 “Stumptown”